nkklobodu/iot-water-monitoring-and-conservation/README.md

-# IoT Water Monitoring and Conservation System
+# IoT Water Monitoring and Conservation
   This Arduino code is designed to monitor the water level, consumption, and turbidity of a tank or reservoir.
 It uses a variety of sensors and hardware components to collect this data and store it in a local SD card for later analysis.
   The program runs on an ESP32 microcontroller with WiFi capabilities.

 ## Features
   * Monitors water level using an ultrasonic distance sensor and turns the pump on or off as needed to maintain the water level within a certain range
   * Logs data to an SD card, including date and time stamps, turbidity, and total water flow